juliannajollyrenzi/Renzi_et_al_2025_PRSB/README.md

 *Mesocosm experiment*

 **Description:** Daily estimates of tissue loss on experimental corals.
 The front and back of fragments were photographed daily and estimates made from photographs.
+The two sides were averaged together to get approximate tissue loss for a given day.

 ##### Variables